kudos-dude/react-best-practices/README.md

 **SASS**
 https://sass-lang.com/

-Gives you the ability to nest your CSS, create mixins, amoung other things.
+Gives you the ability to nest your CSS, create mixins, among other things.

 **Styled Components**
 https://www.styled-components.com/